On Your Right Hand or Right-Handed-GPS-2

 English learners often wonder which phrase is grammatically correct: “on your right hand” or “on your right-handed.”
 The right answer is the first one.
 Let’s look at the reason behind it.

 The phrase “on your right hand” describes the physical location of something.
 For instance, if someone says, “She wore a bracelet on your right hand,” it clearly tells us where the bracelet is.
-This form is used to indicate where an object is placed, specifically on the side or limb.
+We use this form to indicate where an object is, specifically on the side or limb.

 In contrast, the word “right-handed” is an adjective.
 It describes a person’s natural tendency to use the right side when performing tasks such as writing or throwing.
 For example, “He is right-handed” means he prefers using his right side, but it doesn’t refer to location.